A Singaporean's Guide To STI ETF: Nikko AM Vs SPDR STI ETF Which Is Better?

 - Know that the STI ETF is a simple way to invest in Singapore’s top 30 companies

 - Understand the difference between Dollar Cost Averaging (DCA) and Lump Sum Investing

-You also discover that there are two Exchange-traded Funds (ETFs) listed on the Singapore stock exchange to choose from:
+You also discover that there are two STI Exchange-Traded Funds (ETFs) to choose from: